perdoo/shortcut-pr-title-action/README.md

 # Shortcut PR Title Action

-Update your PR's title to the linked Shortcut story's title.
+Update your PR's title to the linked Shortcut story's title and add a link to the story in the PR's body.

 To trigger the update, set your PRs title to `sc`.